Checkout icon

 Update placeholder texts

 Placeholders are no longer added by default.
-To enhance the accessibility and UX, they are replaced with permanently visible contextual elements, which are displayed below input fields.
+To enhance the accessibility and UX, they are replaced with permanently visible contextual elements, which are shown below input fields.

 For example, to update the placeholder text for the card number in the Card Component: